FREE SHIPPING FOR ORDERS OVER $150

 Medicinal mushrooms derive their health benefits from specific bioactive compounds.
 If a supplement lacks these compounds or contains inadequate amounts, it will be ineffective.

-• Triterpenoids – Found in Reishi & Chaga; contribute to anti-inflammatory & antioxidant effects.
+• Triterpenoids - Found in Reishi and Chaga; contribute to anti-inflammatory and antioxidant effects.

-• Cordycepin – The powerhouse compound in Cordyceps; linked to energy and endurance benefits.
+• Cordycepin - The key compound in Cordyceps; traditionally associated with energy and endurance support, though robust clinical evidence is still emerging.

 • Ergothioneine - A strong antioxidant present in various mushrooms.